Bachelor Season 22 Episode 4 Recap

 Tia gets the rose for being vulnerable, and Krystal simmers.
 This will erupt again!
 And it won't be pretty.

 Before all of that, though, Arie goes on a semi-notable one-on-one with Sienne.
 Arie likes Sienne in theory, I think, but their chemistry is about as crackling as a damp swimsuit.
 Sienne deserves someone a little less boring than Arie Luyendyk, Jr. The most interesting part of their date occurs when Sienne admits that love stories were never her thing.
-She never saw love stories for people who "looked like her," she says, offering up another off-tone nugget of eartnessness.
-Sienne is one of three (two after this episode) women of colour left on the season.
-Fairy tales, especially in America, typically don't feature women of colour.
-She and Arie have a dry, dry, relationship, but it's still sweet when Arie hands her the rose and offers her a love story, all her own.
+She never saw love stories for people who "looked like her," she says, offering up another off-tone nugget of earnestsness.
+Sienne is one of three (two after this episode) women of color left on the season.
+Fairy tales, especially in America, typically don't feature women of color.
+She and Arie have a dry, dry, relationship, but it's still sweet when Arie hands her the rose and offers her the promise of a love story, all her own.

 Advertisement